outsidedav/swift/backend/sample_cloud.md

 {:screen: .screen}
 {:codeblock: .codeblock}
 {:pre: .pre}
-{:note:.deprecated}
+{:note: .deprecated}

 # iOS and Cloud Logic Use Case
 {: #sample_cloud}

-An example of an iOS application that uses a Backend For Frontend (BFF) can be seen through the [BluePic photo and image sharing sample application](https://github.com/IBM/BluePic).
-The BluePic app utilizes the following technologies:
+An example of an iOS application that uses a Backend For Frontend (BFF) can be seen through the [BluePic image share sample application](https://github.com/IBM/BluePic).
+The BluePic app uses the following technologies:

 * Object Storage and Cloudant to store the image data.
 * Watson Visual Recognition and the IBM Weather Company service to add additional information to the images.